electron0zero/EventCalendar/readme.md

 # Features
 - Build for Extensibility
-- Uses Content Provider to provide Data Persistance
+- Uses Content Provider to provide Data Persistence
 - Caching is used to minimize Network Usage hence Saving Data and Battery
 - Easy to Customize, edit the JSON file and put static content on pubic web, that's all
 - Build with keeping General case in Mind.